hakmii/-DevOpsWithDocker2023/Part3/06/README.md

 example-backend   latest    56cc4fd9c9ba   16 minutes ago   1.07GB
 ```

-After combining RUN statements, we see that theres hardly any change, since base image is so huge.
+After combining RUN statements, we see that there is hardly any change, since base image is so huge.

-Did not try to trim base image, better change it to something smaller.
+New images:

 ```
 docker image history example-frontend | grep RUN